 Team Lead: Hasaan Khawar and Nadia Mukhtar

-This study focuses on the ready-made garments sector, which is an important component of the range of textiles that Pakistan produces and exports.
-The study seeks to evaluate the following: Given that production in the garments segment is the most labor intensive, least energy- and capital-intensive and generates the greatest value addition out of all the products in the textiles value chain (viz., yarn, grey cloth, finished fabrics and garments) and thus should play to Pakistan’s strength in resource endowment, what are the prospects for this sector going forward, especially in light of CPEC?
+The focus of this study is the ready-made garments sector, which is an important component of the range of textiles that Pakistan produces and exports.
+Given that production in the garments segment is the most labour intensive, least energy- and capital-intensive and generates the greatest value addition out of all the products in the textiles value chain (viz., yarn, grey cloth, finished fabrics and garments) and thus should play to Pakistan’s strength in resource endowment, what are the prospects for this sector going forward, especially in light of CPEC?

-The answer to this question is critical in understanding the state of overall industrial performance and SME firm capability, as well as international competitiveness of Pakistan’s manufacturing sector.
-The proposed sector diagnostics of ready-made garments will help in the formulation of sector specific policies.
+An in-depth exploration of the garments sector, which this study provides, is critical in understanding the state of overall industrial performance and Small and Medium Enterprise (SME) firm capability, as well as international competitiveness of Pakistan’s manufacturing sector.
+It will also help in the formulation of sector specific policies.

 The SME sector in Pakistan employs around 80% of non-agricultural labour force and significantly contributes to the value-addition in manufacturing, total exports, and the country’s GDP.
 Small and Medium Enterprises Development Authority’s (SMEDA) 2007 SME policy attempted to provide support to the SME sector in terms of easing regulations for doing business, providing improved access to finance, human resource development and technological upgrades, but due to coordination bottlenecks, its implementation failed.
 A revised SME policy that addresses the sector’s current challenges and opportunities is required, which is based on consultations with various intra-governmental departments, private sector organisations, and drawing from existing studies on the SME sector from organisations such as the Pakistan Skills Development Fund (PSDF) and donor-funded research.